walac/walac.github.io/_posts/2024-06-24-kernel-tracing.md

 ```

 This little trick works by casting 0 to `struct task_struct *` and then
-taking the address of the of field we are interested.
+taking the address of the field we are interested in.
 This will give the
 field offset.
 Now we know the layout of the struct:

 ```c